 I guess my question is, what is it exactly that we think that we are proving here?
 I mean, you are proving that the barley down on the flat ripens at a different time than the barley on the hills.
 Therefore, we cannot grow anything at all on the hills because that is only for goat pasture, because you say so?
 I mean… okay, never mind, we will just move on.

-- Here is another question, let us just ask.
-It is just a question.
-Are they perhaps subscribing to the Karaite (Sadducee) doctrine of what is called Harvestable Fields are Required by Yom HaNafat HaOmer”?
-This tells us that first we need to bring in the harvest, and then we bring an anti-sheaf of second fruits (symbolic of the anti-messiah).
+2. Are they perhaps subscribing to the Karaite (Sadducee) doctrine of what is called Harvestable Fields are Required by Yom HaNafat HaOmer”?
+Which tells us that first we need to bring in the harvest, and then we bring an anti-sheaf of second fruits (symbolic of the anti-messiah).
 In other words, is there a Karaite (Sadducee) spirit going on in the Abib of God?

 Now let us take a look at the Karaites and take a look at the similarities.

-Okay.
-Well, I just want you to notice the Jordan River Valley, and what is going on right there.
-Do you see how hilly it is?
-Do you see the hills in the background?
+Well, I just want you to notice the Jordan River Valley, and what is going on right there (previous image).
+You see how hilly it is?
+You see the hills in the background?
 That is the Jordan River Valley.
 So, you see how common the hills are in the land of Israel.
 Do not be growing barley on a hill because Abib of God says so.
-But take a look, this is supposed to be the month of the Aviv.
-The definition of Aviv is barley that is “tender, green and young”.
+But take a look, this is supposed to be the month of the aviv.
+The definition of aviv is barley that is “tender, green and young”.

-This barley is old and shattered.
+This barley is old, and shattered.
 This barley is brown, this barley is hard.
 Why is it that way?
 It is because Abib of God and the Karaites have the wrong concept.
 They have the concept of bringing in the harvest first and then bringing a sheaf of the second fruits to the priesthood.
-It is not the firstfruits; it is definitely not the firstlings.
-Because they are waiting for the main crop to come in and then they are going to present some of the main crops as if it were firstfruits, as if it was the firstlings.
+It is not the first fruits; it is definitely not the firstlings.
+Because they are waiting for the main crop to come in and then they are going to present some of the main crop as if it were first fruits, as if it was the firstlings.
 When in actual fact “first fruits” and “part of the main harvest” are two completely different concepts.
 There is no correspondence between the two.

-Now Abib of God gives us this lovely, lovely, wonderful quote.
+Now Abib of God gives us this lovely and wonderful quote.
 I apologize if this hurts your head, this hurt my head when I first read it.

 “Now please drink this in.
 It is called the head of months because of its description [Right].
 This month is the first month in which the very first limited heads of barley grain can be easily shaken to separate the seeds from the head, and thus be able to be ground into flour.”

 Okay, hold it there.
-Mature heads and the Aviv heads, those are not the same thing.
-Aviv is Strong’s OT; 24: barley that is “tender, green and young”.
+Mature heads and the aviv heads, those are not the same thing. aviv is Strong’s OT; 24: barley that is “tender, green and young”.
 It specifically says it is immature barley.
-So, here he is equating the mature heads with the immature heads because that is what “Aviv” means.
+So, here he is equating the mature heads with the immature heads because that is what “aviv” means.
 It means immature barley.
+He continues:

 Let us go on here with his quote.